sean5505/myPortfolio/myProjects/2-myPortfolio.md

 ## Overview

-An interesting project that allows me to showcase my skills to prospective employers.
+Utilizing modern techniques, this project was created with the goal of showcasing my skills to prospective employers.
+It also demonstrates my commitment to staying updated with the latest industry trends and technologies.

 ## Development